 * Asian stock markets: tmsnrt.rs/2zpUAr4

-Emerging market assets, generally considered riskier investments, have suffered broad losses since last week after the Fed indicated it may raise rates earlier than expected and signalled tapering in its bond-buying programme.
+Emerging market assets, generally considered riskier investments, suffered broad losses since last week after the dollar rose when the Fed indicated it may raise rates earlier than expected and signalled tapering its bond buying programme.

 “Markets may have assessed Powell’s testimony as reassuring,” said Yeap Jun Rong, a strategist at IG Markets.

 Manila stocks were up 0.7% and the peso firmed 0.3%.
 Philippines’ central bank is also widely expected to maintain record low rates in its meeting on Thursday.

 ** Thailand’s 10-year government bond yields are down 1 basis points at 1.66%

 ** Malaysia’s 10-year benchmark yield is down 1.4 basis points at 3.282% (Reporting by Soumyajit Saha in Bengaluru; Editing by Muralikumar Anantharaman)